API

 source

-Sparsity detection
+Sparsity tools

 DifferentiationInterface.DenseSparsityDetectorType